SaverioSimonelli/FCvsGScore/README.md

 FCvsGScore Created by Saverio Simonelli MIT license 2020

 FCvsGScore Python library consists of three main functions that help to merge the information provided from an experiment with the Quad
-(https://github.com/SaverioSimonelli/Quad) output and to graphically represent two variables y-variable, derived from the experiment, and G-Quadruplexes score.
+(https://github.com/SaverioSimonelli/Quad) output and to graphically represent two variables: y-variable, derived from the experiment, and G-Quadruplexes score.
 The three functions are:
 Complete Information, Point Graph, Color Graph.